 Wastewater Treatment & Pretreatment

-The Environmental Department operates a regional wastewater treatment plant which consists of 460 acres of lagoons, and 240 acres of wetlands to treat and further polish the wastewater.
-The treatment plant receives approximately 13 million gallons per day as an annual average.
+The Environmental Department operates Logan Regional Wastewater Treatment Facility which consists of a mechanical plant, 460 acres of lagoons, and 240 acres of wetlands to treat and further polish the wastewater.
+The treatment plant receives approximately 18 million gallons per day as an annual average.
 The sources of the wastewater received include wastewater from residences, businesses and large industries.

 WWTP Master Plan